-All disclosures should be recorded in writing and held on the pupil's confidential file.
-This written record should include:
+All disclosures should be recorded on CPOMS.
+This record should include:

 - Date

 - The name of the member of staff to whom the disclosure was made

-- · Main points from the conversation
+- Main points from the conversation

-- · Agreed next steps
+- Agreed next steps

-This information should be shared with the mental health lead, Mrs Sharon Reynolds or Mrs Sarah Downing who will store the record appropriately and offer support and advice about next steps.
+This information should be shared with the Mental Health and Emotional Lead who will offer support and advice about next steps.